Diverse employees at Texas Children's Hospital have rated Happiness, CEO Rating, and Team as the highest categories they have scored

 |---|---|

-What are some of the best things about your team?I get to work with a diverse team and learn and help children all night
+What are some of the best things about your team?Never a dull moment with them

 What would you improve about your company's interview process?Not having someone that has difficult personalities.
 Someone who is professional and having a unprofessional behavior.